-ALSO READFrom historical accuracy to dream sequence: 'Padmavati' protests explained Padmavati row: BJP leader offers Rs 10 cr for Deepika, Bhansali head Padmavati row: Rajasthan can't afford to be outraged by a fictional film Padmavati row: Fringe group offers Rs 1 cr reward for burning Deepika alive
+ALSO READFrom historical accuracy to dream sequence: 'Padmavati' protests explained Padmavati row threatens to turn 2017 into one of worst years for Bollywood Padmavati row: BJP leader offers Rs 10 cr for Deepika, Bhansali head Padmavati row: Rajasthan can't afford to be outraged by a fictional film Padmavati row: Fringe group offers Rs 1 cr reward for burning Deepika alive